johnpapa/HotTowel/README.md

 ----------
 > Hot Towel: Because you don't want to go to the SPA without one!

 Want to build a SPA but can't decide where to start?
 Use Hot Towel and in seconds you'll have a SPA and all the tools you need to build on it!

+You can get Hot Towel along with the new RTM version of [ASP.NET and Web Tools 2012.2, as announced by Scott Guthrie here](http://jpapa.me/scottguaspnetwt).

 ![](http://johnpapa.net/wp-content/images/HotTowelPreview.png)